aconley/pofd_affine/README.md

 It may be necessary to tell configure where to look for these libraries -- see `configure --help`.

+Note that this package requires C++11 support from your compiler;
+it may be necessary to add compiler flags to turn this on.

 In addition, pofd_affine comes with an optional Python script to print summaries and make plots of the results.
 This can be installed by going into the affine_plots subdirectory